Navigating the Mirage: A Dual-Path Agentic Framework for Robust Misleading Chart Question Answering: Introduction

 To address these challenges, we propose \textbf{ChartCynics}, an agentic dual-path framework designed to unmask visual deception.
 ChartCynics employs a ``skeptical'' philosophy that decouples structural perception from literal extraction.
 As illustrated in Figure~\ref{fig:framework_case}, our \textit{Diagnostic Vision Path} acts as a structure sensor: it utilizes strategic element cropping to detect anomalies (e.g., an inverted scale) and provides the essential spatial semantics.
 Guided by this structural baseline, the \textit{OCR-Driven Data Path} can perform precise entity mapping without misalignment.
 Finally, to resolve cross-modal conflicts, we introduce an \textit{Agentic Summarizer} that executes a detective Chain-of-Thought (D-CoT).
 Rather than simply discarding visual cues, it synthesizes these complementary modalities, using the visual structural context to ground the numerical facts, thereby synthesizing a robust and rational answer.

 A core contribution is our two-stage optimization strategy for the Summarizer.
 First, we perform Supervised Fine-Tuning (SFT) to inject a detective Chain-of-Thought (CoT).
 This step establishes the structural framework for skepticism, enabling the model to follow a rigorous 5-step verification process.
-Second, we apply Group Relative Policy Optimization (GRPO) with a deception-aware reward function.
+Second, we apply Group Relative Policy Optimization (GRPO) with a deception-aware reward function, as a reasoning calibration mechanism.
 By specifically penalizing the selection of misleading ``trap'' answers, GRPO aligns the model to maintain logical consistency even when faced with high-confidence visual illusions.

 Experimental results demonstrate that while a standard Qwen3-VL-8B baseline achieves only $45.57\%$ accuracy on deceptive benchmarks, ChartCynics reaches a state-of-the-art $74.43\%$.
 Notably, the integration of SFT provides a foundational $22.95$ percentage point boost over the baseline, while GRPO further optimizes the reasoning trajectory to resolve complex cross-modal contradictions.
 Furthermore, evaluations on a mixed standard-and-misleading benchmark reveal a critical advantage: unlike typical defensive mechanisms that suffer from ``over-skepticism'' (falsely penalizing benign data), ChartCynics actually enhances fundamental chart comprehension.
 Our systematic structural investigation yields superior accuracy even on standard, non-misleading visualizations compared to specialized chart-parsing SOTA models.